Clicky

 What is the range on a mobility scooter?

 Mobility scooters vary in range widely.
-Travel mobility scooters have the most conservative range – between 10-15 miles (15-25 km) on a single charge.
-Larger mobility scooters, including mid-size and heavy-duty models, can have a range of up to 30 miles (50 km).
-This makes them a great option for users looking to take longer trips.
+Travel scooters have the most conservative range – between 10-15 miles (15-25 km) on a single charge.
+Larger scooters, including mid-size and heavy-duty models, can have a range of up to 30 miles (50 km).
+This makes them a great option for users looking to take longer trips

 How long do mobility scooter batteries last?

 If properly cared for, most mobility scooter batteries will last an average of 2 to 3 years.
-In order to help your mobility scooter last as long as possible, we recommend that when not in use, the battery be charged overnight every 7-10 days.
-When in use, it is best to store the batteries (if detachable from the scooter) or the scooter as a whole in a dry and cool place.
-Extreme temperatures will shorten the lifespan of your mobility scooter.
+To help your scooter last, we recommend that you charge the battery overnight every 7-10 days (even when not in use).
+It is always best to store the batteries (if detachable from the scooter) or the scooter as a whole in a dry and cool place.
+Extreme temperatures will shorten its lifespan.

 Which is better folding electric wheelchair or mobility scooter?